traction-project/encoding-api/README.md

 The request will return the current status of the transcoding job with the specified ID.
-The key `jobStatus` will contain one of `Submitted`, `Progressing`, `Complete`, `Canceled`, `Error`.
-If the value of `jobStatus` is equal to `Complete`, the response will also contain the key `manifest`, which contains the path to the DASH manifest used to play back the encoded media file.
+The key `jobStatus` will contain one of `Submitted`, `Progressing`, `Complete`, `Canceled` or `Error`.
+If the value of `jobStatus` is equal to `Complete`, the response will also contain the key `manifest`, which contains the path to the DASH manifest that can be used to play back the encoded media file.